f5devcentral/f5-agility-labs-ddos/docs/class3/module1/lab1.rst

 - In the BIG-IP Configuration Utility, open **DoS Protection > Quick Configuration** page.

-- Select Install RPM method of Onboard
+- Select Install RPM method of Onboard.

-- Click **Install**
+- Click **Install**.

   |image7|

-- Open the About page
+- Open the About page.

   |image8|